MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn how to customize and edit the Viva Connections home experience"
+description: "Learn how to customize and edit the Viva Connections home experience."
 ---

 # Customize and edit the Viva Connections experience